euroargodev/VirtualFleet/docs/index.rst

 VirtualFleet python library
 ===========================

-**virtualargofleet** is a python library dedicated to make and analyse trajectory simulations of virtual Argo floats.
+**virtualargofleet** is a python library dedicated to compute and analyse trajectory simulations of virtual Argo floats.

 |lifecycle| |License|  |Gitter|